HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DetermineVPObjectID.md

 ## Introduction

-This document include detailed instructions to determine the virtual portal (VP) name that is associated with a virtual portal objectID (oid).
+This document includes detailed instructions to determine the virtual portal (VP) name that is associated with a virtual portal objectID (oid).

 ## Instructions